Arth253/Arth253/README.md

 ## Hi there 👋

+- 🧑‍💻 I am a Computer Science studnet at University of Nottingham

+- 🏎️ Currently I am on my placement at JLR as a Software Engineer

+- 📖 Visit my profile on [Linkedin](https://www.linkedin.com/in/arth-gandhi-/)

 <!--
 **Arth253/Arth253** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.